The 5 Best Jeans for Men with Big Thighs in 2022 (Athletic Fit)

 They shouldn’t fall down when you wear the jeans around the waist without a belt, but they also shouldn’t be pinching.
 When you walk around, it shouldn’t feel like it’s dropping.
 You should be able to put two fingers in the waist and move them side to side.

-For the ultimate look, the jeans should feel a bit tight around the thighs.
+For the ultimate look, the jeans should feel a bit tight around your athletic thighs.
 As mentioned earlier, with stretch denim, the material will give to your thighs with wear quite quickly.
 Then, you want the jeans to taper down to your ankles.
 (Hence, why many of the jeans listed are called “Athletic taper jeans”.)

 As for length, if they’re too long, you’ll find that the jeans will bunch at the ankles.
 Instead, you want just a slight break.
 The fabric should end around halfway down the back of your shoe.